cobusbernard/cobusbernard.github.io/_posts/2016-02-06-Parameterizing_Webconfig.md

 </configuration>
 ~~~

 You can see that the nesting of the xml matches the string in the `match` element.
 If you need to choose between multiple elements on a specific node, the `<element name>[@<identifying field>='string to match']` will allow you to do so.
-I.e. for the `LOGENTREOS_TOKEN` node, unless you specify this, you will not be able to distinguish between it and `SomeRandomValue`.
+I.e. for the `LOGENTRIES_TOKEN` node, unless you specify this, you will not be able to distinguish between it and `SomeRandomValue`.
 To set a value between the xml tags, i.e. `<myField>value</myField>`, you would use the matching string of `match="/configuration/customValues/value[@name='MyField']/text()"`.

 In later posts, I will be showing how to incorporate this into your [PSake](https://github.com/psake/psake) buld script, here is what it will resemble: